0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/introduction.md

 The Polygon ID Platform API exposes all the functionalites necessary to run a issuer.

-> To become familiar with the role of the issuer, it is advised to start with the [Polygon Platform UI](https://platform-test.polygonid.com/).
-All the functionalities included in the UI are exposed here as independent APIs.

 The core functionality of the Platform API are:

 - [Onboarding Orgs](./onboarding-orgs/apis.md) to register and manage an Organization Account